isamaues/SinesTA/README.md

 ### Files added:
 - inference_bt.py:

-  Changes were made to the original inference.py example file to be used with TFLite instead of the regular version of Tensorflow.
+  Changes were made to the original inference.py example file for it to be used with TFLite instead of the regular version of Tensorflow.
 It also sends a bluetooth message with the corresponding audio classsification to be translated to vibration codes by the ESP32 system.

 - features_tflite.py: